 How are pets classified in custody disputes after a separation?

-Despite being a beloved member of one’s family, pets are considered a personal property asset under NSW Law.
+Pets are considered a personal property asset under NSW Law.
 The Family Law Act 1975 (Cth) provides no specific provisions on how pet custody or ownership should be determined in the event of separation.
 Property settlement principles are applied instead and while we all value our pets emotionally, they are typically not considered to be significant assets in a property settlement.
 This is unless they have significant monetary value, such as pedigree pets, or are income generating, such as competition/show animals or livestock.
 Pets that do not fit into these categories are attributed their nominal market value within a property settlement.

 Keep in mind that property settlement proceedings in the Federal Circuit Court or Family Court must be commenced within two years from the date of separation for de facto relationships, or one year from the date of divorce for married couples.
 However, parties can still settle matters by entering into Binding Financial Agreements beyond that time frame.